-It’s not an easy feat to create an engaging survey that helps you extract the required information from the respondents.
+Wondering how to calculate the survey response rate?
+It’s not easy to create an engaging survey that helps you extract the required information from the respondents.

-You need to put in time, effort and money to make a survey work.
-Thus, it’s quite disheartening to see your survey getting low response rates.
+You must put in time, effort, and money to make a survey work.
+Thus, seeing your survey getting low response rates is quite disheartening.

-If you have a survey ready in hand, then you should have a fair idea of what and how to calculate the survey response rates.
+If you have a survey ready, you should have a fair idea of what and how to calculate the survey response rates.
 However, if you are still confused, don’t worry!
 We have got you covered.

 In this blog, we have covered everything you need to know about survey response rates and how to perfect your survey to improve the response rates.
 So, without much ado, let’s dig in deep.

 A survey’s response rate is the percentage of people who actually finished the survey compared to the total number of people who saw it or began it.